RuminantAkaMe/OCR_Chinese_Medicine_Project/backend/app/operations/character_detection_src/README.md

-# Chinese Character Detection from Medieval Documents
+# Chinese Character Detection from Historical Documents

 ## 🧾 Project Overview
 This project detects **Chinese characters from medieval paper images (PDF or image format)** using **YOLOv10**.